magma/magma/docs/readmes/proposals/p006_mandatory_integration_tests_for_each_PR.md

 ### Magma_integration_tests pipeline is the largest bottleneck in our CI process
 At the moment magma_integration_tests pipeline is structured in such a way that it's using a Jenkins slave as a jump host to a real test environment.
 We only have one real test env for the magma_integration_tests for now.
 We need to do some simple refactoring to ensure that magma_integration_tests utilizes a Jenkins slave as a real test env (like CWAG and LTE integration tests do).
 This means replacing all the 'ssh <user>@<host> - '<command>'' with corresponding 'sh <command> ' statements in the pipeline definition.
 This simple refactoring should allow Jenkins to handle up to 16 builds per hour (instead of just 1 at the present moment).

+### Existing test env is a VirtualBox VMs managed by Vagrant on top of KVM VMs which are running on baremetall node is very slow.
+As we found as a result of performance tests current setup gives us low performace because of Virtualbox running in KVM.
+Best option we can suggest so far is start using libvirt based vagrant boxes which 2-3 times faster then Virtualbox.

 ## Execution plan
 Steps:
 - Refactor magma_integration_tests to enable concurrent execution for multiple PRs
+- Prepare Jenkins pipeline which can build libvirt boxes for vagrant and publish using community account.
+- Refactor all existing pipelines to use libvirt vagrant boxes.
 - Configure Jenkins to run Nightly Builds against master with All integration tests
 - Configure Jenkins to run All Integration tests against any PR marked with "ready-to-merge" label
 - Configure Jenkins to raise an Github Issue in case of nightly build failure